 What is the difference between Power Transformers and Distribution Transformers?

 Here we will discuss the difference between the Power transformer and the distribution transformer.
-The difference is classified based on the type of network used, installation location, usage for low or high voltage, the different ratings in which the power transformer and distribution transformer are available on the market.
+The difference is classified based on the type of power grid used, installation location, usage for low or high voltage, the different ratings in which the power transformer and distribution transformer are available on the market.

 Main differences: Transformer Rating